deltatraced/delta-trace/lan/overview/monthly/2025/Mn 09 September.md

 Links in the 💫 column reference the items worked on that day.

 Links marked Σ show all time spent for a group of items.
-If they have the same number like Σ1, it means they're the same effort with the same total summary.
+If the same number repeats like Σ1, it implies identical total summaries.

 Links in the Date column reference an overview summary written after the fact.

 Highlight is a short description after the fact of a key highlight of the day.

+Week numbers are according to the [ISO week date](https://www.epochconverter.com/weeks/2025).

 | Week | Day | Date           | 💫                                  | Highlight                                                                |
 | ---- | --- | -------------- | ----------------------------------- | ------------------------------------------------------------------------ |